swagatk/Raspi_codes/genai_app/README.md

 source ~/geminivenv/bin/activate
 (geminivenv) $
 ```
+### Capturing audio from Microphone
-Install PyAudio for recording audio into a file
+Install PyAudio for recording audio from microphone and save it as a `wav` file. file
 ```
 pip3 install pyaudio
 ```